Updated: June 2026

 By Françoise Pollard, Realtor®, and Keith Goldson, Broker, Keith & Françoise Real Estate Team, eXp Realty Brokerage.
-We work with sellers across the GTA and Niagara Region, including Mississauga, Burlington, Oakville, Hamilton, Etobicoke, Toronto, St. Catharines, Niagara Falls, Welland, and Thorold.
+We represent sellers across the GTA and Niagara Region, including Mississauga, Milton, Burlington, Oakville, Hamilton, Etobicoke, Toronto, St. Catharines, Niagara Falls, Welland, and Thorold.

-When homes don’t sell in the GTA and Niagara Region, sellers almost always blame the market.
-In most cases the listing is the problem.
-Overpricing, poor presentation, weak photos, an inflexible offer strategy, and unexamined competition: these five factors account for the overwhelming majority of stalled listings.
+Wondering why homes don’t sell in the GTA and Niagara Region?
+Sellers almost always blame the market, but in most cases the listing is the problem.
+Overpricing, poor presentation, weak photos, an inflexible offer strategy, and unexamined competition account for the overwhelming majority of stale listings.
 All five are fixable.
 The question is whether the seller is willing to hear an honest diagnosis before the listing loses its momentum entirely.

-Homes don’t sell in the GTA and Niagara Region for specific, diagnosable reasons.
-Even with the GTA’s MLS HPI Composite benchmark down 7.4% year-over-year as of March 2026, well-priced homes are still selling.
-According to TRREB market data, semi-detached homes averaged 23 days on market and detached homes averaged 33 days in early 2026.
-Listings sitting at 60 or 90 days are doing something wrong that can be identified and corrected.
+There are specific, diagnosable reasons why homes don’t sell in the GTA and Niagara Region.
+Even with benchmark prices below their peak, well-priced homes are still selling, and the segments that move fastest still move.
+Semi-detached homes tend to sell quickest, with detached homes a little behind.
+A listing sitting at 60 or 90 days is almost always doing something that can be identified and corrected.
 Most sellers don’t hear an honest diagnosis until it’s too late to matter.
-This article covers exactly what causes listings to stall, with specific examples from our practice across Mississauga, Burlington, Oakville, Hamilton, Toronto, St. Catharines, and Niagara Falls.
+This article covers exactly what causes listings to go stale, with specific examples from our practice across Mississauga, Burlington, Oakville, Hamilton, Toronto, St. Catharines, and Niagara Falls.
 For a broader overview of the selling process, see our guide to selling a home in Ontario.
 For what drives successful sales in the current market, see our article on what actually sells homes in the GTA right now.

 Overpricing: The Most Common Reason Homes Don’t Sell